kizxm/WhatARiot/README.md

 ✦✦✦✦✦✦✦✦✦✦✦
 _WhatARiot is a simple app made for accessing different game datas from the healthy and family friendly game league of legends._

+_CURRENTLY in `Constants.Java` you have the choice to search by either of two builds: `sorting build` for a full list of champions arranged by attribute or `filtering build` for returning a single champion. notation for accessing a sample of each is below._

 ## Setup/Installation Requirements
 ✦✦✦✦✦✦✦✦✦✦✦